 - 4 = Very Good

 - 5 = Excellent

 - Applicants may not appeal a decision based on the substance of a proposal.
 All applicants will receive comments and scores from each reviewer and are encouraged to utilize this information to revise and resubmit the proposal in a subsequent competition.

 - Applicants may appeal determinations based on the eligibility criteria or restrictions.

-- Appeals on eligibility criteria—If the applicant receives notice stating that he/she has been found ineligible for funding and believes that the basis for the determination of the ineligibility as described in the letter is incorrect, he/she may contact the Office of the Vice President for Research to arrange a meeting to discuss the matter.
+- Appeals on eligibility criteria—If the applicant receives notice stating that he/she has been found ineligible for funding and believes that the basis for the determination of the ineligibility as described in the letter is incorrect, he/she may contact the Office of Research and Innovation to arrange a meeting to discuss the matter.
 The program coordinator and screening committee chairperson shall attend the meeting.
 If the applicant is found to be eligible, the proposal will be sent to the SFSA Screening Committee and considered for funding.
 Appeals should be made promptly so that the committee can receive the now‐eligible proposal when it receives all other proposals.